john-hawkins/texturizer/README.md

 ----------

 ```
-Status - Incomplete
+Status - Initial Working Version

+TODO: Build functionality to process large datasets in chunks.
 ```

-This is an application to add text based features to a dataset.
+This is an application to add features to a dataset that are derived from analysis of the content of existing columns of text data.

 It will accept a CSV, TSV or XLS file and output an extended version of the dataset with additional columns appended.
 When run with default settings